 The treatment for Hodgkin lymphoma may include :

-Chemotherapy involves either taking oral tablets or the drug being injected into a vein or muscle, depending on the type and stage of the cancer being treated.
+Chemotherapy involves either taking oral tablets or the drug is injected into a vein or muscle, depending on the type and stage of the cancer being treated.

 Non-specific cutaneous symptoms may be treated with:

-Hodgkin lymphoma can usually be cured, if found and treated early.
-The prognosis of Hodgkin lymphoma has improved in recent decades with a five-year survival rate of over 80%.
+Hodgkin lymphoma can usually be cured if found and treated early.
+The prognosis of Hodgkin lymphoma has improved in recent decades, with a current 5-year survival rate of over 80%.

 The prognosis depends largely on the following: